 Advocating for yourself means speaking up about the things that are important to you.
-You might also hear this being called ‘self-advocacy’.
+You might also hear this called ‘self-advocacy’.

 Being able to speak up for yourself is really important.
 But it’s not always easy.
 For example:

 There may be some situations where you feel more comfortable advocating for yourself, and others where you find it more difficult.
+For our tips on this page, you can use them:

 There are lots of things you can do to help you build your confidence and self-esteem, like: